MP 30x6x10 / N38 - neodymium magnet

 - In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an visually attractive appearance,

-- Wide application in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: